Student Computer Recommendations

 University-wide standard device specifications that will aid in a student's academic success at Tulane.

 Tulane IT, in collaboration with Tulane's schools and departments, has developed standard computer recommendations to best support your academic success at Tulane (TU).
-However, some schools or departments have specific computer requirements for their degree programs.
+However, some degree programs have specific computer requirements.

 Please contact your academic department to confirm the computer requirements for your specific degree program.